ACI-Rental/backend/README.md

 - RabbitMQ
 - MSSQL Server

+### Add your SurfConext secret to KeyCloak
+1. Open your desired web browser and navigate to `localhost:8080/auth/`
+2. On the left side click on `Identity-Providers`
+3. Click on SurfConext
+4. Scroll down to `Client Secret` and enter in your SurfConext client secret.
+5. Press save at the bottom.

 ### Run the project
 1. Open the solution file in your desired IDE.
 For this example were using Visual Studio.